asteyven/SET08103-base/units/unit03/unit03a.md

 # Unit 3a: Modern Software Architecture

-In this lecture we will examine the history of software architecture and delivery, ending with current modern software approaches.
+In this unit we will examine the history of software architecture and delivery, ending with current modern software approaches.
 Understanding these concepts are important to working in a modern development environment, and considering the relationship now formed between *developers* and *operations* (DevOps).

 ## Behavioural Objectives